 You may already know that probiotics are used to prevent UTIs, but how long should you wait until you notice a change?
 "Diets, exercise, intimacy—all of these factors vary from person to person and they all affect how and when probiotics work.
 Some people may see the effects of probiotics after 48-hours of having taken the appropriate dosage, for others it could take several weeks," Levy says.

 Now that you're up to speed on probiotics, what about prebiotics?
 "A prebiotic is anything that helps the efficiency and effectiveness of a probiotic.
 It serves as that source of fuel for the probiotic to get to work," Levy explains.
 "Essentially, probiotics need a fuel source to repopulate in the vagina and gut in order to fight off harmful bacteria.
 Combining probiotics and prebiotics ensures your body is getting the healthiest and most optimal bacterial colonies in your gut and vaginal flora.”
-Products such as Happy V Prebiotic+Probiotic deliver an all-in-one solution, ensuring the probiotics are as effective as possible.
+Products such as Happy V Prebiotic+Probiotic deliver an all-in-one solution, promising the probiotics are as effective as possible.

 When To Seek Medical Treatment